stephentown42/GoFerret/README.md

 ## Get Started

 Simply download the repository and open as the current folder in in Matlab, or add to Matlab path.
-Then run:
+In the command line, run:

 ```sh